nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-metrics-documentation.md

 ### Direct Edit

-- `directEdit.conflict.hit` (async): A conflict has been encountered.
+- `directEdit.conflict.hit` (async): A conflict has been encountered while sending updates to the server.
-- `directEdit.error.count` (async): Number of errors during a file edition.
+- `directEdit.error.count` (async): Errors count occured while uploading changes to the server.
-- `directEdit.recovery.hit` (async): A file has been recovered.
+- `directEdit.recovery.hit` (async): The file has been recovered from a previous Direct Edit session.
-- `directEdit.save.count` (async): Number of save done while editing a file.
+- `directEdit.save.count` (async): Saves count done while editing the file, e.g.: how many times the user hit CTRL-S or COMMAND-S.

 ### Direct Transfer

 - `directTransfer.duplicate.file.behavior`: File duplicate creation option (`create|ignore|override`).
-- `directTransfer.option.newFolder`: A new remote folder is created.
+- `directTransfer.option.newFolder`: The new remote folder option was used for that session.
 - `directTransfer.session.number`: The session number.
 - `directTransfer.session.status` (async): Final session status (`cancelled|done`).

 ### Synchronization

 - `sync.action` (async): Event that triggered the transfer (`remotely_created|locally_modified|...`).
-- `sync.error.label` (async): Lower-case error label.
+- `sync.error.label` (async): Lower-cased error label that happened when processing the document.
 - `sync.time` (async): Time between the event trigger and the end of the action, in nanoseconds.

 ### Other

 - `app.crashed.hit` (async): The app crashed during the previous run.
-- `app.crashed.trace` (async): The application crash stack trace.
+- `app.crashed.trace` (async): The application crash stack trace, when available.
-- `filters.syncRoot.count` (async): Synchronization roots count.
+- `filters.syncRoot.count` (async): Enabled synchronization roots count.